delapuente/offliner/README.md

 Pay attention to the [progression of Service Workers implementations](https://jakearchibald.github.io/isserviceworkerready/) and [review the W3C draft](http://www.w3.org/TR/2014/WD-service-workers-20141118/) for more information.

 ## Usage
-The only thing you need is to copy all files in this repository on your site's root and add this tag at the beginning of your `index.html` document:
+The only thing you need is to copy all files on this repository except the `server` folder on your site's root and add this script at the beginning of your `index.html` document:

 ```html
 <script src="offline-cache-setup.js"></script>